AngleProtocol/merkl-docs/distribute-with-merkl/create-a-point-program.md

 - Apply additional logic or filters before allocating points
 - Display points in your own UI exactly as you envision

+**Because Merkl is your indexing layer for your point program, your frontend should be the source of truth for points!**

 In this page, we break down how to set up points tracking campaigns with Merkl and how to consume the results for your points system.

 ## Step by step process